Altruism is not a selfish hedonism

 The farm boy from the Sudetenland chose to be hanged rather than become a member of the SS, though joining would no doubt have gained him many rewards, and at the very least would have saved his life.
 Was this, I ask, a rational choice?
 How can we defend such a proposition?
 On what theory of practical rationality—of the rationality of choices—can this be made out?”

-If the farm boys’ choice to face execution rather than join the SS is rational, in the sense that they are seriously considering their reasons for making this choice, and to which I assent, then non-selfish altruism surely exists.
+I hold that if the farm boys’ choice to die over joining the SS is rational, in the sense that they are seriously considering their reasons for making this choice, and to which I assent, then non-selfish altruism surely exists. ■